 The Tai Ya are a Tai ethnic group and most of them live in Yunnan province, China.
-In China they are called the Huayao Tai (Chinese for ‘Colorful Waist Tai’).
-In Thailand they are also called Tai Yar.
-This name comes from the colorful cloth belts worn by the women.
-In a 1990 official Chinese government survey 55000 Huayao Tai were reported living in Yunnan.
+In China, they are called the Huayao Tai (Chinese for ‘Colorful Waist Tai’).
+In Thailand, they are also called Tai Ya.
+This name comes from the colourful cloth belts worn by the women.
+In a 1990 official Chinese government survey, 55000 Huayao Tai were reported living in Yunnan.
 The Huayao Tai practice a mixture of Theravada Buddhism and animism.
-The Tai Ya have their own language.
+They have their own language.
 More information about their language you can find here.
 Haute Culture Textile tours made this video for us:

 There is a small community Center in the Nanthitham Church in Ban Nam Bor Khaw.
 I was told that there are plans to build a traditional house.
 They really work hard on keeping their traditions alive.
 They were present at a tribal festival in Chiang Mai in 2012 and that’s where we met them for the first time.

 These pictures were taken by Donna Bramhall of Haute Culture Textile Tours for Green Trails.
 To enlarge click on the image.